Table of Contents

 When it comes to payments, debit has been stealing credit’s “thunder” for the past few years.
 However, credit isn’t going away anytime soon, meaning that credit card payment and payment processing trends merit merchants’ attention.
-Among these trends:
+Among these trends.

 Forty-six percent of credit union members and 42 percent of credit union non-members queried for PSCU’s recent Eye on Payments study deemed debit their favorite payment method.
 But according to PSCU’s most recent monthly Payments Index, there is an emerging discrepancy between what members consider to be their preferred payment method and the method they are actually using.
 When asked which payment method they will most likely use in the next six months, nearly the same percentage of individuals queried cited credit rather than debit (76 percent and 80 percent, respectively).

 Moreover, some demographic groups still have a very high propensity for credit.
 Data from the Federal Reserve Bank of Boston indicates that consumers aged 55 to 64 are the most likely to use a credit card (78.1 percent), while consumers aged 45 to 54 use it 70.5 percent of the time.
 Individuals aged 35 to 44 have a lower propensity for credit, as do those ages 25 to 34.
-Consumers in both group utilize credit around 69 percent of the time.
+Consumers in both groups utilize credit around 69 percent of the time.
 By contrast, fewer than half of consumers under 25 years old do the same.

 U.S. merchants clearly recognize the importance of accepting contactless credit card payments, as more than 95 percent can now accept them.
 That’s a good thing: A study by Mastercard found that nearly eight out of 10 cardholders want to use, and do use, contactless payment options.
 Nearly three-quarters (74 percent) of respondents to the study said they will continue to utilize contactless cards when the pandemic is over (or has become an endemic).